Settling liability in a parking lot accident can be tricky; however, certain common accidents occur in which liability can be easily proven.

 Colliding with a Car While Backing Out

-If a motorist pulls ahead from a parking spot and collides with a car coming down the parking lane, the liability for causing the accident may rest with the driver of the car pulling out ahead.
+If a motorist pulls ahead from a parking spot and collides with a car coming down the parking lane, the car’s driver pulling out ahead may be liable for causing the accident.
 The rules of the road give the right of way to the vehicle proceeding straight, and the vehicle pulling out must wait for other vehicles to clear.

 Rear-End Collision in a Parking Lot

 A driver turns suddenly in front of an oncoming vehicle to get a parking space.
 While driving, you are not supposed to make a left turn when there is incoming traffic from the opposite direction.
 You are supposed to wait until the traffic is clear and then only make the left turn.
 The same rule applies to parking lots.
-A collision that results in such a scenario is attributable to the driver of the car trying to get into a parking spot.
+A collision resulting in such a scenario is attributable to the car’s driver trying to reach a parking spot.

 Two Cars Collide While Backing Out